Wavering Radiant: Writing and recording

 From conception to final release in 2009, drummer Aaron Harris estimates that the creation and execution of Wavering Radiant took about two and a half years.
-During the writing of the record, all of Isis' members were residing permanently within Los Angeles; a situation in contrast to their previous full-length, 2006's In the Absence of Truth; band members were divided between New York and Los Angeles throughout that album's inception and creation.
+During the writing of the record, all of Isis' members were residing permanently within Los Angeles; a situation in contrast to their previous album, 2006's In the Absence of Truth; band members were divided between New York and Los Angeles throughout that album's inception and creation.
 The entire band felt a degree of dissatisfaction with In the Absence of Truth, and Harris felt that the logistical change was beneficial to the writing process, allowing for more time: "rather than feeling like we had limited time to capture something, I felt like we could take our time with the songs, and come back the next day to work on things rather than in a few weeks".
 The resulting sound was described by guitarist Michael Gallagher as "more live [...] a little bit dirtier – almost, for lack of a better word, sloppy.
 But in a good way.
 We spent a lot of time getting all of our takes as close to perfect as we could on previous records.
 On this one, we went more with the vibe of the particular take in question."

 During the composition phase, Harris multitrack recorded the rehearsals, allowing the band to listen to the material and re-examine it, allowing them greater room to jam while writing "without the worry of forgetting something or not fully understanding what [they were] doing".
 This, coupled with the lack of a deadline, meant that the process was more open-ended for the band, allowing more freedom to abandon failed avenues and giving ideas time to evolve.
 This attitude was extended to the manner in which the vocals were tracked – until Wavering Radiant, the vocals had normally been recorded last.
 Instead, more time was spent recording them; this allowed Aaron Turner, who had steadily grown in confidence as a vocalist, to relax and enjoy the process.